simonswu23/Scripts/README.md

   - summons Aqua ring on entry

 - Replenish
-  - gains +1 stockpile at the end of each turn
+  - gains +1 stockpile at the end of each turn (up to 3)
-  - TODO: if the user's HP drops below half, consume all stockpile stacks to restore HP

-- Downdraft
-  - clears hazards and screens at the end of each turn
-  - (check) on entry trigger
-  - TODO: also clear terrain

-- Confection
-  - lowers all foes evasion by 1 on entry and at the end of each turn
-  - foes with lowered evasion cannot switch
-  - takes x0.5 damage from fire and ice attacks

-- Silver Scales
-  - takes 1/2 damage from moves with side effect chances, 100% chance to trigger side effect chances of wind moves

 - Hive Queen
   - prio +1 to all friendly bug attacks, queenly majesty, friendly bug attacks x1.5 power